 According to one study, citicoline has been shown to boost brain regeneration in humans by as much as 26 percent.

 Neuroprotection means providing protection for brain cells.
 Nootropics act similarly to antioxidants by providing protection to the brain against age-accelerating effects of free radicals.
-Other ways that these smart drugs help is by providing protection to brain cells from degradation and damage linked to cognitive decline and brain fog.
+Another way that these smart drugs help is by providing protection to brain cells from degradation and damage linked to cognitive decline and brain fog.

 Protects brain cells from toxic collateral damage through cleanup and disposal of dying brain cells.